mkucz95/DejaPhoto/README.md

 if android studio is not working try:
 ============
-Build > Clean Project
+1. Build > Clean Project
-Build > Build APK
+1. Build > Build APK
-Make Project
+1. Make Project

 ------------

 Red J next to java files:
+1. click on DejaPhoto
+1. press F4 button
-click on DejaPhoto, press F4 button, then select app as a source folder and press 'OK'
+1. select app as a source folder and press 'OK'

 -------------